 After birth, a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more usually shows the defect.

 Treatment of Diaphragmatic Hernia

 Measures to deliver oxygen, such as a breathing tube and ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs), are generally needed.

-Surgery is required to repair the diaphragm.
+Surgery soon after the baby is born is required to repair the diaphragm.